qgis2web/qgis2web/README.md

 project, so save your proejct if you want to keep these settings.</p>

 <h2>Current limitations</h2>
-<p>QGIS, OpenLayers 3, and Leaflet are all different mapping technologies.
+<p>QGIS, OpenLayers, and Leaflet are all different mapping technologies.
 This means that their respective functionality differs in many ways. qgis2web does its best to interpret a QGIS project and to export HTML, Javascript, and CSS to create a web map as close to the QGIS project as possible.</p>
 <p>However, many elements of a QGIS project cannot be reproduced, and many are
-only possible in <em>either</em> OpenLayers 3 <em>or</em> Leaflet. qgis2web
+only possible in <em>either</em> OpenLayers <em>or</em> Leaflet. qgis2web
 tries its best to produce a publish-ready map, but you can always manually edit the output code to achieve what qgis2web cannot.</p>
 <ul>
     <li>SVG point markers sometimes do not appear in the preview
         pane, but work when the map is exported</li>
-    <li>OpenLayers 3 address search does not appear in the preview
+    <li>OpenLayers address search does not appear in the preview
         pane, but works when the map is exported</li>
     <li>Leaflet maps only use each symbol's first symbol layer</li>
     <li>in OL3 maps, only single rendered points cluster, not categorized